Robert Card: What we know about suspect in Maine mass shooting

 “Stay close to your loved ones.
 Embrace them.
 Our prayers go out to those who lost someone tonight.
 Our prayers go out to all those working to stop further loss of life.”

-Town offices in Lisbon, which neighbours Lewiston, will also be closed on Thursday.
+Town offices in Lisbon, which neighbours Lewiston, were also closed on Thursday.

 Maine Governor Ms Mill said in Thursday’s press conference that Maine is “one of the safest states in the nation” as she vowed to hold the person responsible accountable.